Man admits calling Tory MP’s office and saying: ‘I’m coming for you’

 The caller said: “I’m coming for you, you c***, not just Mike Freer but you as well,” Ms Ahmed added.

+The MP and his staff have decided to wear stab vests when attending scheduled public events in his constituency after learning that Ali had watched his Finchley office before going on to knife Sir David to death during a constituency surgery in 2021.

+In a letter to his local Conservative association, Mr Freer wrote that it “will be an enormous wrench to step down”, but that the attacks “have weighed heavily on me and my husband, Angelo”.

-The phone call was recorded and workers in Mr Freer’s office recognised the number as that of Phillips.
+Phillips’s phone call was recorded and workers in Mr Freer’s office recognised the number as that of the defendant, the court heard.

 Phillips was arrested on Tuesday and taken into custody and was in a cell when he “swung his fist towards” a police officer who “jumped back”, Ms Ahmed said.